wiliammbr/sp-copypasteimages/README.md

 ### Summary ###
 This sample shows how to add the functionality of uploading images to SharePoint pages.

 To set up this sample, we used a provider-hosted add-in using .NET CSOM that adds some files and script links to the Host Web.

+It was based on some Components from the SharePoint PnP repository.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)